 I drove out, past the huge lumber mill, and found a place to park near where some kayakers were launching from a sandy beach.
 There is a beach walking path and a paved bike lane.
 The road isn’t all that busy so it’s a good place to get a view of Port Angeles and the Olympic Mountains.

 On this out and back walk (5 km or 3.1 miles), I felt the breezes and heard the waves of Puget Sound roaring on the other side of the breakwater.
 As I walked I could see Mt.
 Baker in the distance.
-At the end of the spit is a Coast Guard Station with light tower.
+At the end of the spit is a Coast Guard Station with a light tower.
 There has been an aid to navigation there since the late 1800s.
 Before the lighthouse was built, driftwood was burned atop a tripod to mark the channel.

 Short Hikes at Salt Creek Recreation Area

-Another day I followed directions for the organization’s mapped walk in a beautiful area just short of a half hour from Port Angeles.
+Another day I followed directions for the organization’s mapped walk in a beautiful area just short of a half-hour from Port Angeles.
 I took the US 101 west to WA 112, the Strait of Juan de Fuca Scenic Byway, to Camp Hayden Road, and to the Salt Creek Recreation Area.
 I parked at the trailhead for the Striped Peak Trail and followed the wooded trail a short distance, keeping to the left, admiring the ferns and berries.
 That portion of the trail led me to an open grassy area and the campgrounds.

 It was time for a minus tide and I was interested in checking out the area’s tide pools.
 The trails in the area lead hikers to several outlooks and ultimately Tongue Point jutting out into Crescent Bay, known for rocky tide pools.
 Just down the road through the campgrounds was a very short trail leading me to “Outlook #1” and a gorgeous view of the Strait of Juan de Fuca.
 What I found, was that the rocks were covered with kelp, making checking out the tide pools rather dangerous.
-I admired the view there, returned to the campground and then walked along the Bluff Trail.
+I admired the view there, returned to the campground, and then walked along the Bluff Trail.

-The Tongue Point Marine Life Sanctuary has tide pools deemed world famous by marine biologists.
+The Tongue Point Marine Life Sanctuary has tide pools deemed world-famous by marine biologists.
 Tongue Point at Salt Creek is one continuous tide pool area full of starfish, sea anemones, mussels, crabs, barnacles, and small fish.
 It is probably the best tide pool experience in the state of Washington.

 I didn’t make it clear to Tongue Point that day but did a series of shorter walks—the shorter part of Striped Peak Trail, the visit to the rocky shore at Outlook #1, and a walk along the Bluff Trail.
 This area has both long and short trails and plenty to see.